 A very similar exercise took place in the team that develops content for scanning.
 Within a few days, the team was ready with authenticated detections and network-based detections for vulnerable versions.
 This allowed our customers to identify vulnerable hosts that were bundled with the vulnerable Log4j version.

-How does Alert Logic’s MDR Solution Cover Customers in this Challenging Time?
+How does Alert Logic MDR Secure Customers in this Challenging Time?

 Alert Logic has number of well-integrated security controls as a part of the overall MDR solution portfolio.
 These include:

-What Strengths Should You Look for When Selecting an MDR Provider?
+What Strengths Should You Look for in an MDR Provider?

 This vulnerability is going to have a long patching tail.
 Organizations must ensure that they have patch scheduling in place and are vigilant about the entire list of affected vendors in their environment.
 In addition, if they are using custom Java-based applications they need to be investigated for upgrades or workarounds.
 Restricting access to these custom applications is always a good safeguard until then.